 We can get into a trap of thinking that we should never spend any money on anything.
 If only we could get through a day without spending a dime; then our lives would be fuller.
 It’s true that the best things in life are free, but those things are usually invisibly supported by cash.
 To have a lovely evening at home with my lover and a bottle of wine, I need to have paid my rent on time.
 Put this scene in the park on a beautiful day, and tax money is needed to keep the park safe and clean.
 The wine has to come from somewhere, and when I choose to spend money on a sustainable vineyard (like Fetzer—affordable and ethical), I am supporting a company so they can continue to provide a quality product sustainably.

-Money is not something we have to be slave to.
+Money is not something we have to obsess over.
 It’s a tool we can use to share resources, to communicate value, to support ourselves and each other, and to consciously bolster the practices and companies we want to see more of in the world.
 If we start looking more honestly at where our flow comes from and where it goes to, we can move beyond the fear-based ideology of scarcity and make better choices, whether we’ve got a trickle or a flood.